dirslashls/sqlframes-react-demo/README.md

 ## <a name='install_start'></a> Install & Start

 **SQL Frames** uses named exports which are supported by TypeScript using `module="node12"` starting [4.5 Beta](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#esm-nodejs).
-Even though it is available in 4.5 beta, make sure `typescript@next` is installed (for [NodeJS 12.7+ package exports](https://github.com/microsoft/TypeScript/issues/33079))
+Even though it is available in 4.5 beta, make sure `typescript@4.6.2` or later is installed (for [NodeJS 12.7+ package exports](https://github.com/microsoft/TypeScript/issues/33079))

 1. Clone this repository